International Journal of Statistics and Applied Mathematics

 How to cite this article:

-Akinpelu F.O, Alabison R.M and Olaleye O.A.
+Akinpelu F.O, Alabison R.M, Olaleye O.A.
 Variations in ground temperature in the presence of radiative heat flux and spatial-dependent soil thermophysical property.
-International Journal of Statistics and Applied Mathematics.
-2017; 2(1): 57-63.
+Int J Stat Appl Math 2017;2(1):57-63.